 Pre-Roll Labeling To Grow In The Green Rush

 To put your name out there and establish your presence in the market you surely need to label your pre-roll.
-Aside from that some states mandate labeling cannabis.
-For instance, the California Department of Health on its website stated; “Cannabis must be properly labeled to ensure consumers are informed about what they are purchasing and to prevent unintended use.”
+Aside from that some states mandate specific labeling.
+For instance, the California Department of Health on its website stated; “product must be properly labeled to ensure consumers are informed about what they are purchasing and to prevent unintended use.”